-Friction burns can be very painful, especially on such a sensitive area of the body.
+Friction burns can be very painful, especially when they occur on the penis.
+This is a very sensitive area of the body.

 Read on to learn more about friction burns on the penis and how to treat and prevent them.

 A friction burn on the penis will have similar symptoms to those of friction burns on other parts of the body.

 It is important to be able to recognize the symptoms of a friction burn on the penis so that a person can distinguish between this injury and more serious health concerns, such as sexually transmitted infections (STIs).